 Dark Rides are often the main attractions of major theme parks.
 They incorporate everything from highly themed scenery, props, video, audio, animatronics, lighting, and ride systems.
 The tricky part is getting these systems to synchronize nicely with one another to provide a great guest experience.
 This is especially difficult considering that most ride vehicles have no hard-wired connection to the rest of the ride system.
-This application note demonstrates how revolutionary Alcorn McBride products such as RidePlayer and the AV Binloop Uncompressed make these types of applications a breeze to implement.
+This application note demonstrates how revolutionary products such as V16X, RidePlayer, RideAmp, and the AV Binloop Uncompressed make these types of applications a breeze to implement.

 This is where it is nice to have a system that is uniquely designed to coordinate with the ride system as well as all the other aspects of the attraction in a tightly synchronized manner.
 This involves communication with the PLC devices that operate the ride as well as a precise synchronization method that works over wireless connections.

-This guide explains how to use the RidePlayer to coordinate synchronization between the ride vehicles and the offboard systems.
-It also ties in the AV Binloop Uncompressed to provide video for the projections commonly used in modern dark rides.
+This guide explains how to use the V16X and RidePlayer to coordinate synchronization between the ride vehicles and the offboard systems.
+It also ties in our AV Binloop Uncompressed to provide video playback for the projections commonly used in modern dark rides.

 Integrating the System

-As you can see from the application diagram, we’re going to implement a dark ride that incorporates a ride system, video projection, offboard audio, and onboard audio.
-When a vehicle enters a scene within the ride, a sensor is tripped on the ride vehicle in indicate which scene has been entered.
-This causes the onboard RidePlayer to schedule onboard audio to playback in sync with the offboard video and audio for that scene.
+As you can see from the application diagram, we’re going to implement a dark ride that incorporates a ride system, video projection, animation control, and onboard audio.
+By monitoring data within the onboard ride control PLC, each RidePlayer is able to sense its location (scene) along the ride path.
+When the vehicle reaches specific locations within the ride, RidePlayer coordinates synchronous playback of onboard audio with the offboard video and animation control for that location.

 Let’s look at the gear we have designed into this system and its role in implementing the dark ride.